Right Arrow

 3. Production workflow analysis to identify efficiency improvements

-4. Real-time alerts for immediate intervention opportunities
+4. Real-time alerts for timely intervention opportunities

 5. Historical video search for rapid root cause analysis